J-A-S-M-I-N-J/the-workout-plan/README.md

 - I struggled with creating a sticky header for my navigation menu.
   - Fixed with the `position:fixed;` property.

+- Wanted to add a background-image last minute and had major problems with getting the right crop of the image.
+  - Solved through learning about the background-position property.

 ## Validator Testing
 ---
 ### HTML